protometa/dst/README.md

 ## Update server

 If the server stops showing up in the listings, it may need an update.
-With the services running execute the install/update command for each server and then restart.
+With the services running execute the install/update command on each server and then restart.

     docker-compose exec master /root/steamcmd/steamcmd.sh +force_install_dir /root/dst/ +login anonymous +app_update 343050 validate +quit
     docker-compose exec caves /root/steamcmd/steamcmd.sh +force_install_dir /root/dst/ +login anonymous +app_update 343050 validate +quit